Skip to content

 tasks = [

-process_file(client, url, file_path, semaphore, results, dataset)
+process_file(client, url, file_path, semaphore, results, tenant, project)

 for file_path in file_paths